The Best Way to Install Floating Shelves Without Drilling

 Step 1: Buy a hollow/light floating shelf and adhesive pads

-Firstly we will need the right materials to get the job done.
+First, we will need the right materials to get the job done.
 So pick your floating shelf online and don’t forget to order adhesive pads too.
 If you already have everything, then please follow on to the next step.

 Step 2: Prepare the wall and floating shelf